 Replicable DHS demo cases

 The tailor made Capacity Building programme for Latvia covers training topics identified by Latvian DHS operators and staff during the needs assessment phase.
-The highest priorities have been given to:
+The highest priorities have been given to RES and EE topics including waste to energy aspects as well as to technical topics and organisational topics.
+Top priority topics has also been identified in financial and management topics.

 Country project partner